Bottomonium Properties in QGP from a Lattice-QCD Informed T-Matrix Approach: In-Medium Potentials Constrained by lQCD

-The corresponding in-medium input potentials and their parameters are displayed in Fig.~\ref{fig_V}.
-The potentials show essentially no screening for $r<0.8$ fm, consistent with recent lQCD studies on the energy of static $Q\bar{Q}$ pairs~\cite{Bala:2021fkm,Bazavov:2023dci}.
-Compared to our previous studies~\cite{ZhanduoTang:2023pla} where the potentials were only constrained by the QCD EoS and static WLCs, the potentials in this work are a little weaker (more prominent for $T$=0.199GeV) at large distances (the reduction of confining potential due to a larger $m_s$ outweighs its enhancement due to a larger $\sigma$) but more attractive at small distances (due to the enhancement of the Coulomb potential with a smaller $m_d$ and larger $\alpha_s$); however, the differences between these two studies are rather modest.
-More significant changes take place in the interference functions, as shown in Fig.~\ref{fig_phi}.
-The interference effects become overall more pronounced (smaller values of the $\phi(r)$ functions), which indicates weakening of the coupling of the color-singlet $b\bar{b}$ state to the medium partons.
+The underlying in-medium input potentials and their parameters are displayed in Fig.~\ref{fig_V}.
+The potentials show essentially no screening for $r<0.8$ fm, consistent with recent lQCD studies of the energy of static $Q\bar{Q}$ pairs~\cite{Bala:2021fkm,Bazavov:2023dci}.
+Compared to our previous studies~\cite{Tang:2023tkm} where the potentials were only constrained by the QCD EoS and static WLCs, the potentials in this work are a little weaker at large distances (more prominent for $T$=199\,MeV) as the reduction of confining potential due to a larger $m_s$ outweighs its enhancement due to a larger $\sigma$, but more attractive at small distances due to the enhancement of the Coulomb potential with a smaller $m_d$ and larger $\alpha_s$.
+However, the differences between these two studies are rather modest.
+More significant changes are required in the interference functions, as shown in Fig.~\ref{fig_phi}.
+The interference effects become overall more pronounced at intermediate and large distances (smaller values of the $\phi(r)$ functions), indicating a weakening of the coupling of the color-singlet $b\bar{b}$ state to the medium partons, and the opposite at very small distances.
+To explicitly demonstrate their impact on the fits, we show in the upper right panel of Fig.~\ref{fig_Meff} the results when using the previous interference function: the agreement with the lQCD data becomes noticeably worse at large distances.
+The impact of the change in $\phi(r)$ at small distance will become apparent in the $1S$ spectral function discussed below.